Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Introduction

 Not only microstructural details but also properties of individual composite constituents have a direct impact on the quality of numerical predictions.
 Information supplied by manufacturers are, however, often insufficient.
 Moreover, the carbon matrix of the composite has properties dependent on particular manufacturing parameters such as the magnitude and durations of the applied temperature and pressure.
 Experimental derivation of some of the parameters is therefore needed.
-In connection with the elastic properties of the fiber and matrix, the nanoindentation tests performed directly on the composite are discussed in~\secref{EXPERIMENT} together with the determination of the necessary microstructural parameters mentioned already in the previous paragraphs.
+In connection with the elastic properties of the fiber and the matrix, the nanoindentation tests performed directly on the composite are discussed in~\secref{NANOIND} together with the determination of the necessary microstructural parameters mentioned already in the previous paragraphs.

 Still, most of the work presented in this paper is computational.
 In particular, a brief summary of the procedure for the determination of the two-ply SEPUC for woven composites is given in~\secref{SEPUC}. \secref{EXAMPLES} is then reserved for the validation of the extracted geometrical and material parameters.
-To that end, the heat conduction and classical elasticity homogenization problems are validated against available experimental measurements.
-The concluding remarks and future extensions are presented in~\secref{CONCLUSION}.
+To that end, the heat conduction and classical elasticity homogenization problems are compared with available experimental measurements.
+The concluding remarks are presented in~\secref{CONCLUSION}.